 - The ordinary degree in Building Engineering is a very practical course, with great project work.
 It gave me the opportunity to move up onto the honours degree, something which wasn’t possible when I was first looking for a place at college.

-- I wasn’t completely sure that building services was what I wanted to do at first but I find the BEng Tech course very interesting.
+- I wasn’t completely sure that building engineering was what I wanted to do at first but I find the BEng Tech course very interesting.
 We’re in the middle of our second semester project at the moment, which should be good preparation for the larger third year design project.